Manage access control for projects

 </Note>

-#### Set visibility scope when you create a new project
+#### Set visibility scope when you create a project

 1. Navigate to your W\&B organization on a W\&B Multi-tenant Cloud, Dedicated Cloud, or Self-Managed instance.

-3. After selecting the parent team and entering the name of the project, select the desired scope from the **Project Visibility** dropdown.
+3. After you select the parent team and enter the name of the project, select the desired scope from the **Project Visibility** dropdown.

 <Frame>